 See our post on how to avoid 20% tax deductions on Irish rent as a non-resident landlord and our guide to tax requirements for non-residential landlords.

 Non resident corporate landlords in Ireland and who to go to for advice?

 It goes without saying that taxation no matter what the sphere can be a very complex and difficult area, this one of the reasons why you should consult with expert financial planners.

-Here at SCK accountants we have a team of financial experts who are dedicated to mitigating our clients tax burdens.
+Here at SCK accountants we have a team of financial experts who are dedicated to mitigating our clients tax on rental income in Ireland.